Chart Color Schemes

 Lane Cove was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Lane Cove has a high level of cultural diversity, with 30.0% of its population speaking a language other than English at home and 40.2% born overseas.
-Christianity is the predominant religion in Lane Cove, making up 47.0% of people.
-Judaism is overrepresented compared to Greater Sydney, comprising 1.1% of Lane Cove's population.
+Christianity is the dominant religion in Lane Cove, comprising 47.0% of the population.
+Judaism is overrepresented in Lane Cove compared to Greater Sydney, making up 1.1% of the population versus 0.8%.

 Frequently Asked Questions - Diversity